sjzeil/CoWeM/userReference/Public/directories/directories.md

 : Another special format for presenting the course outline.
 It renders as a table with different columns for different types of activities.

-Early versions of CWM also supported and _epub_ format for preparing documents for publication in an e-book.
+Early versions of CoWeM also supported and _epub_ format for preparing documents for publication in an e-book.
 That option is not currently supported, but may be restored in future versions.